farhiongit/nim/README.md

 Heap     3: | [1 element(s)]

 > Your turn.
-Choose a heap to remove elements from: *3*
+Choose a heap to remove elements from: 3
 Removing 1 element(s) from heap 3:

 No more heaps.
-You loose (Je peux perdre, mais je gagne toujours).
+You loose (« Je peux perdre, mais je gagne toujours »).
 ```